Legal Information

 Whistleblowing

 Whistleblowing is an important tool for preventing and detecting corruption.
 Employees should feel safe to report any suspected cases of corruption without fear of retaliation.
-To ensure this, the organisation has established a whistleblowing system that guarantees confidentiality, anonymity, and protection for the whistleblower.
+To this end, Critical Software has established a whistleblowing system (WhistleB) that guarantees confidentiality, anonymity and protection for the whistleblower.

 All employees are aware of the whistleblowing policy and the process for reporting suspected cases of corruption.
-The whistleblowing system will be overseen by the ombudsperson who shall ensure that all reports are properly investigated and appropriate action is taken.
+The whistleblowing system will be supervised by the Ombudsman, who will ensure that all complaints are properly investigated and that appropriate action is taken.

-This Policy shall come into effect on the date of its approval by the Board of Directors and shall be reviewed every 3 (three) years or whenever there are any changes, particularly in the organisational or corporate structure of the Company, which justify its revision.
+This Policy comes into force on the date of its approval by the Board of Directors and must be reviewed every three (3) years or whenever there are changes, namely in the organisational or corporate structure of the Company, which justify its review.

-Any changes to the Policy must be approved by the Board of Directors.
+Any changes to this Policy must be approved by the Board of Directors.

 For further information please get in touch:[email protected]